Types of Aid

 Tufts does not offer merit or academic scholarships.
 All aid is based solely on financial need and is not adjusted for superior academic performance or extracurricular activities.
 The only exception is a small ($500 per year) award provided through the Tufts National Merit Scholarship program.
 ROTC program scholarships are also available.

 Tufts National Merit Scholarships

 Tufts National Merit Scholarships are awarded to National Merit finalists who notify the National Merit Corporation that Tufts University is their first choice.
 Scholarships are renewable for up to four years of enrollment at Tufts.
-Finalists who are eligible for financial aid will receive a $2000 annual Tufts National Merit Scholarship as well as any other need based aid for which they are eligible.
-Finalists who are not eligible for need based aid, or who do not apply for aid, will receive a $500 annual award.
+All finalists will receive $1,000.

 Students may use Army, Navy, and Air Force ROTC scholarships at Tufts.
 Scholarships may include funding towards tuition costs and, in some case, monthly stipends.
 Tufts ROTC students participate in ROTC through units at nearby Massachusetts Institute of Technology (MIT).
 For details and application materials, contact Army, Navy or Air Force recruiters:

 To learn more about programs, you can also read the Course Catalog.